lukso-network/docs/docs/guides/key-manager/execute-relay-call.md

 ---
-sidebar_label: 'Execute Relay Call'
+sidebar_label: 'Execute Relay Transactions'
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Execute Relay Call
+# Execute Relay Transactions

 The [LSP6 KeyManager](../../standards/universal-profile/lsp6-key-manager.md) standard enables anybody to execute a transaction on behalf of a Universal Profile, given they have a valid transaction which has been signed by a key that controls the Universal Profile.